Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 When a government expert in mental health visited one of the largest immigration detention centers in the U.S. in 2017, she knew the conditions that detainees there sometimes face.
 A past inspection had found that staff often failed to obtain adequate mental health histories, leading to faulty diagnoses and, in some cases, treatment plans that were incorrect.

 Upon arrival at the Immigration and Customs Enforcement processing center in Adelanto, Calif., a similar pattern emerged.
 One detainee she observed had a diagnosis of schizophrenia.
-When she asked an officer about him, she was told the man "floods his cell, bangs his head."
+When she asked an officer about him, she was told that the man "floods his cell, bangs his head."

 She searched the man's medical chart for records from his recent stay at an inpatient psychiatric unit, but they appeared to be missing.
 He had been placed in what the government refers to as "segregation," a term known more commonly as solitary confinement.